 “Then, Rock will deliver them to Amade village.
 Only plug in the stones at the areas where the paint is worn thin.
 Other than that, there should be no problems.”

 Rock looks happy as he reports this.
 It appears like his previous tension has dissipated.

-Leca’s flowers used to be treated as simple weeds, edible vegetables, until Vio set his sights on it.
+Leca’s flowers used to be treated as simple weeds, edible vegetables, until Vio set his sight on them.

 Aside for the winter, the flowers bloom all year round in this region.
 They resemble dandelions from Earth, except the petals are stained red.
 Although the flowers start off white during their blossom, as they absorb the magical essence within the air, they grow increasingly crimson.
 To use one, just pick it up.

-Vio attempted to ask the village elders if they knew of this fact.
-However, he was astonished to discover that besides as food, no other use for the flowers existed.
+Vio had attempted to ask the village elders if they knew of this fact.
+However, he was astonished to discover that besides as food, there was no other known use for the flowers.

 As a weed, the plant was easy to cultivate and matured quickly.

 In the summer, an agreement was made where each household would send small amounts of firewood to a joint-management storehouse.
 Despite that, the firewood would be taxed lightly.

 When Vio had arrived in this place approximately two years ago, both Leca town and Amade village were impoverished.
 Desiring money to purchase tea, he somehow became wealthy through trial and error.
 The meals at the start of that year were pretty terrible.
 He feels embarrassed whenever he recalls those days.